 SPHYNX is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-If you use SPHYNX please, cite the main paper Astronomy & Astrophysics (now in forthcoming papers).
+If you use SPHYNX please, cite the main paper in Astronomy & Astrophysics (A&A, 606, A78, 2017).
 We would also be very happy to see which exciting results you achieve with our code, so pictures, videos, and references are welcome, so that we can publish them here.

 An advanced leakage scheme for neutrino treatment in astrophysical simulations.